 Other Processed Food Alternatives:

 Following are some other fabulous processed food alternative that I think you will find helpful for healthifying your home.

 - Sweetener: Any sweetener (healthier or low-carb or otherwise) can be substituted for the low-carb sweetener and/or stevia.
-Read How to Substitute Sweeteners.
-Although xylitol works for low carb, vegetable glycerine does as well.
-If you would prefer to use only one sweetener, that is fine, just double the amount, of course.
+Read How to Substitute Sweeteners for tips/ratios.
+Vegetable glycerine is another great option.
+If you'd prefer to use only one sweetener for both, that's fine too.

-For a low-glycemic option, use organic yacon syrup or a dash of stevia extract.
+Yacon syrup or a dash of stevia extract can work too--or even monk extract.

 - Paleo: Use 1/2 - 3/4 the amount of honey or maple syrup for paleo.